Skip to main content

 Class of 2022

-Lydia J. Fischer, MD, is an Assistant Professor Clinical Psychiatry at Indiana University where she serves as the Associate Program Director for IU's Triple Board Training Program, and as the Medical Director for Riley Children's Hospital Consultation Liaison Service.
+Lydia J. Fischer, MD, is an Assistant Professor Clinical Psychiatry at Indiana University and she serves as the Medical Director for Riley Children's Hospital Consultation Liaison Service.

 Tell us about your position.
 Clinically, I work in a hospital-based care setting where I am a part of a team that provides psychiatric services to medically admitted children.
 I have also been fortunate to be able to help lead the training of future Triple Board physicians as Associate Program Director for our Triple Board program.